ftan84/vim-khaled-ipsum/README.md

 # vim-khaled-ipsum 0.1.1
 A lorem ipsum generator in the style of DJ Khaled.
-This vim plugin was inspired by the [Khaled Ipsum Generator](http://khaledipsum.com) by Patrick Wong.
+This vim plugin was inspired by the [Khaled Ipsum Generator](http://khaledipsum.com) written by my friend, Patrick Wong.

 ## Installation